-Although production of all D-Link products are outsourced to external suppliers, all our products comply with regulations and international standards.
+Although production of all D-Link products is outsourced to external suppliers, all our products comply with regulations and international standards.
 To avoid patent infringement issues, we have adopted the following measures:

-- 1. We have procurement contracts with all our suppliers, and we provide them with relevant production standards.
-The procurement contracts include clauses on resolving product-related disputes, and the suppliers' responsibilities and obligations are clearly stated in the contracts. - 2.
-We encourage our employees to conduct independent research and development and to apply for patent rights. - 3.
-We collaborate with internationally established manufacturers on cross licensing.
+- We have procurement contracts with all our suppliers, and we provide them with relevant production standards.
+The procurement contracts include clauses on resolving product-related disputes, and the suppliers' responsibilities and obligations are clearly stated in the contracts. - We encourage our employees to conduct independent research and development and to apply for patent rights. - We collaborate with internationally established manufacturers on cross-licensing.

-Patent litigations in 2013: 1 case resolved, 6 cases pending resolution
+Patent litigations in 2014: 4 cases resolved, 11 cases pending resolution.